FlisherOfatale/Afterburner_Toolhead_PCB_Neo/README.md

 # Flisher's Afterburner Toolhead PCB - Neo v1.0 #

-## DISCLAIMER ##
-As of 2021-11-15, both Neo and Neo XL ARE NOT TESTED IN A LIVE PRINTER.
-The design was done by Flisher with guidance from Hartk.

-Design Tool validation:
-* DRC Checking during the design phase in EasyEDA.

-Physical Tests:
-* Continuity test were performed with a meeter on a real PCB.
-* The Neopixel and LED port were tested with success on both PCB.

 ## Description ##
 The goal of this PCB was to replace the LED with a NeoPixel and add an additionnal connector for Adressable LED.
 This version is a spiritual successor to both original Hartk Afterburner PCB.